 Annunziata, a monument of pan-European significance

-Annunziata was a church devoted to the Annunciation of the Virgin Mary as well as to Santa Luccia, at the intersection of Evgeniou Voulgareos and Vrahlioti streets in Corfu, it was the Catholic Church of Lontsiada as the Corfiots knew it.
+Annunziata was a church devoted to the Annunciation of the Virgin Mary as well as to Santa Luccia, at the intersection of Evgeniou Voulgareos and Vrahlioti streets in Corfu town, it was the Catholic Church of Lontsiada as the Corfiots knew it.

-Today, only the characteristic bell tower of Annunziata remains stand, which is a monument of pan-European significance, this is due to its relationship with one of the most important events of world history.
+Today, only the characteristic bell tower of Annunziata remains standing, which is a monument of pan-European significance, this is due to its relationship with one of the most important events of world history.

-One of the greatest naval battles of all time was the naval battle of Nafpaktos in 1571 among the fleets of the Holy Alliance, ie the united fleets of Venice, Spain, Naples, Sicily, Genoa, and Malta against the Ottoman’s (undefeated until then) Turkish fleet.
+One of the greatest naval battles of all time was the naval battle of Nafpaktos in 1571 among the fleets of the Holy Alliance, i.e., the united fleets of Venice, Spain, Naples, Sicily, Genoa, and Malta against the Ottoman (undefeated until then) Turkish fleet.

-Many of the Latin nobles who lost their lives during the naval battle of Nafpaktos were buried in this church, so this is the reason for the historical significance of the monument.
+Many of the Latin nobles who lost their lives during the naval battle of Nafpaktos were buried in this church, which is the reason for the historical significance of the monument.

 After the demolition of the church, the bones of those Heroes were transferred to the Catholic cemetery.